MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-walktrough-designing-reports-multiple-tables.md

 ---
-title: Walkthrough: Designing a report from multiple tables
+title: Walkthrough - Designing a report from multiple tables
 description: This walkthrough shows you how to design a report from multiple tables. ms.custom: na ms.author: solsen